keepworks/KWVerificationCodeView/README.md

 ### Delegate

 `KWVerificationCodeViewDelegate` has a method `didChangeVerificationCode()`, which you can implement to check for valid code in real time.
-This comes handy in stituations where you have to enable the submit button only if the verification code is valid.
+This comes handy in situations where you have to enable the submit button only if the verification code is valid.

 ## Author